Another Reason Why My Doctor Tells Me The Nation Shouldn’t Read Megan McArdle…

 Berkeley itself was hardly ever the pure hippie-dippie pacifist sheep zone of popular right wing fantasy.
 Just to admit my own idiot youth: among my least proud memories of my childhood in Berkeley itself was with another faculty-brat lefty friend, peering out of a window across the street from a Buddhist meditation center, plinking soda cans off their wall with my air rifle.
 I don’t know if adolescent boys are always assholes, but I sure had my moments.

 And lest any folks on the far side of the political spectrum with more rage than sense think cracking loud in Berkeley might be a good idea, I’d just think back on a number of friends I had — left to the core refugees from special forces.
-Don’t ever make the mistake that because someone is quiet and maybe has a mellow hair style they are unarmed and safe to mess with.Explore posts in the same categories: bad behavior, bad ideas, bad writing, deceit, political follies, Republican knavery, Stupidity, words mattter
+Don’t ever make the mistake that because someone is quiet and maybe has a mellow hair style they are unarmed and safe to mess with.bad behavior, bad ideas, bad writing, deceit, political follies, Republican knavery, Stupidity, words mattter